astropy/astroquery/docs/mast/mast_obsquery.rst

 `~astroquery.mast.ObservationsClass.download_products` skips all data products not available in the cloud.

-Getting a list of S3 URIs:
+To get a list of S3 URIs, use the following workflow:

 .. doctest-skip::